 • Lithops require ample sunlight; 5 or 6 hours of direct sunlight a day is best.
 A south-facing window is ideal.
 Spin the pot a quarter turn every few days to keep the growth even.

-• If your lithops plant collection is outdoors in the summer, put them in a sunny spot under the eaves of the house or under another cover to shield them from rainwater since they should be kept dry and dormant during the heat of summer.
+• If your lithops plant collection is outdoors in the summer, put them in a sunny spot under the eaves of the house or under another cover to shield them from exposure to rainwater since they should be kept dry and dormant during the heat of summer.
 Only water lithops in the summer if the leaves show signs of puckering.
 Even then, only add a small amount of water (1 or 2 tablespoons).

 Making more living stones to share with friends or expand your collection is an enjoyable project.
 There are two ways you can propagate this plant.